Cognigy/Documentation/docs/ai/escalate/handover-reference/overview.md

 ## Cognigy Handover Provider

-The [Cognigy Live Agent](live-agent.md) Endpoints is specific to the Cognigy.AI platform.
+The [Cognigy Live Agent](live-agent.md) Endpoint is specific to the Cognigy.AI platform.

 ## Third-party Handover Providers